 - 7. The contents of this Instrument are in similar terms as the repealed Instrument.
-Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'epicondylitis' in subsection 7(2); - including ICD-10-AM codes for 'epicondylitis' in subsection 7(3); - revising the reference to 'ICD-10-AM code' in subsection 7(4); - revising the factors in subsections 9(1) and 9(5) concerning performing forceful activities with the hand or forearm of the affected side; - new factors in subsections 9(2) and 9(6) concerning using a hand-held computer mouse: - revising the factors in subsections 9(3) and 9(7) concerning taking a fluoroquinolone antibiotic; - new factors in subsections 9(4) and 9(8) concerning having spondyloarthritis; - new definition of 'spondyloarthritis' in Schedule 1 Dictionary.
+Comparing this Instrument and the repealed Instrument, the differences include: - adopting the latest revised Instrument format, which commenced in 2015; - specifying a day of commencement for the Instrument in section 2; - revising the definition of 'epicondylitis' in subsection 7(2); - including ICD-10-AM codes for 'epicondylitis' in subsection 7(3); - revising the factors in subsections 9(1) and 9(6) concerning performing forceful activities with the hand or forearm; - new factors in subsections 9(2) and 9(7) concerning using a hand-held computer mouse; - revising the factors in subsections 9(4) and 9(9) concerning taking a fluoroquinolone antibiotic; - new factors in subsections 9(5) and 9(10) concerning having spondyloarthritis; and - new definition of 'spondyloarthritis' in Schedule 1 Dictionary.